-Bibliotherapy is a form of guided self-help.
-The patient works through a structured book, independently from the doctor.
+Bibliotherapy is a form of guided self-help whereby the patient works through a structured book, independently from the doctor.

 The role of the doctor is to support and motivate the patient as they continue through the book and to help clarify any questions or concerns.